What is the primary focus of total retention filters?

 Study for the NAFA Certified Air Filter Specialist Test with flashcards and multiple choice questions.
 Each question includes hints and explanations to prepare you thoroughly for the exam!

-In contrast, options that mention minimizing airflow, allowing some contaminants to pass, or maintaining low pressure drop do not align with the primary goal of total retention filters.
-While managing airflow and pressure drop can be considerations in filter design overall, the main objective of these filters is to ensure comprehensive pollutant capture.
+In contrast, other options emphasize aspects like airflow minimization, allowing contaminants to pass, or maintaining low pressure drop, which do not align with the primary function of total retention filters.

 Subscribe